Project governance

 Project governance is the management framework within which project decisions are made.
-Project governance is a critical element of any project, since the accountabilities and responsibilities associated with an organization's business as usual activities are laid down in their organizational governance arrangements; seldom does an equivalent framework exist to govern the development of its capital investments (projects).
+Project governance is a critical element of any project since the accountabilities and responsibilities associated with an organization's business as usual activities are laid down in its organizational governance arrangements; seldom does an equivalent framework exist to govern the development of its capital investments (projects).
 For instance, the organization chart provides a good indication of who in the organization is responsible for any particular operational activity the organization conducts.
 But unless an organization has specifically developed a project governance policy, no such chart is likely to exist for project development activity.

 Therefore, the role of project governance is to provide a decision making framework that is logical, robust and repeatable to govern an organization's capital investments.
 In this way, an organization will have a structured approach to conducting both its business as usual activities and its business change, or project, activities.